Issues with controlling for ‘IQ’

 One explanation for the positive manifold is that individual’s have some general cognitive ability (or “general intelligence”) that causes performance on all other cognitive skills.

 So, going back to our example study, a standard way of testing whether our cognition of interest (number sense) is important for our outcome of interest (mathematics) is to run a multivariable regression analysis with number sense and “IQ” as predictors, and mathematics ability as the outcome variable.
-Usually, “IQ” is measured using a nonverbal reasoning assessment.
+Usually, “IQ” is measured using a non-verbal reasoning assessment.

 What could possibly go wrong?
 Let’s explore this using a causal diagram.